 While regulatory approaches to the recovery of costs from previous years differ considerably between countries, many of Europe's airports will see their multi-year regulatory charging agreements expire in the next two years.
-There is, therefore, an opportunity to encourage regulators to adopt a more flexible approach.
+There is, therefore, an opportunity to encourage regulators to adopt a more flexible approach, as requested by airports.
 Three areas stand out, where regulators could take action to support the sector's recovery: